hokindeng/MyoMorph/README.md

 <details>
     <summary><b>Technical details</b></summary>

 Though the advancement of pre-trained large language models unfolds, the exploration of building a unified model for language and other multi-modal data, such as motion, remains challenging and untouched so far.
 Fortunately, human motion displays a semantic coupling akin to human language, often perceived as a form of body language.
 By fusing language data with large-scale motion models, motion-language pre-training that can enhance the performance of motion-related tasks becomes feasible.
 Driven by this insight, we propose MotionGPT, a unified, versatile, and user-friendly motion-language model to handle multiple motion-relevant tasks.
 Specifically, we employ the discrete vector quantization for human motion and transfer 3D motion into motion tokens, similar to the generation process of word tokens.
-Building upon this “motion vocabulary”, we perform language modeling on both motion and text in a unified manner, treating human motion as a specific language.
+Building upon this "motion vocabulary", we perform language modeling on both motion and text in a unified manner, treating human motion as a specific language.
 Moreover, inspired by prompt learning, we pre-train MotionGPT with a mixture of motion-language data and fine-tune it on prompt-based question-and-answer tasks.
 Extensive experiments demonstrate that MotionGPT achieves state-of-the-art performances on multiple motion tasks including text-driven motion generation, motion captioning, motion prediction, and motion in-between.

 <img width="1194" alt="pipeline" src="./assets/images/pipeline.png">
 </details>